Student illustrates talent in award winning design competition

 The IoD West Midlands region covers the counties of Staffordshire, Shropshire, Herefordshire, Worcestershire and Warwickshire, as well as the urban areas of Birmingham, Coventry, Solihull and the Black Country and is made up of over 1,800 directors and senior decision makers.

-Cat, a second year student studying for an Illustration degree at the Wolverhampton School of Art, personally designed each award based around the achievements and successes of the winners’ individual business.
+Cat, a third year student studying for an Illustration degree at the Wolverhampton School of Art and is due to graduate in September, personally designed each award based around the achievements and successes of the winners' individual business.

-John Clementson, Senior Lecturer at the University, said: “Working with the Institute of Directors offers our students a tremendous challenge and unbelievable opportunity to engage with ‘real-world’ practices.
-This year’s illustrations are a credit to Cat Mirley and we welcome continuing our relationship with the Institute into a seventh year.”
+John Clementson, Senior Lecturer at the University, said: "Working with the Institute of Directors offers our students a tremendous challenge and unbelievable opportunity to engage with 'real-world' practices.
+This year's illustrations are a credit to Cat Mirley and we welcome continuing our relationship with the Institute."

 For more information please contact the Media Relations Office on 01902 32 2736 or 01902 518647.